Brad-Hammond/Happy-Hounds/README.md

 1. As a first time user, I want to have access to a website which conveys its purpose quickly and is quick and easy to naviagte through.

-- I know I am done when i enter the website and can see its purpose and navigate with ease.
+- I know I am done when I enter the website and can see its purpose and navigate with ease.

-**Evidence:** When entering the site, users are quickly greeted with with the homepage which displayes the main purpose of the site as well as being easy to navigate
+**Evidence:** When entering the site, users are quickly greeted with with the homepage which displayes the main purpose of the site as well as being easy to navigate.
 ![Homepage](assets/readmeimages/User-Exerience-1.jpg)

 2. As a first time user, I want to be able to learn about the services offered such as types of walks, the times of walks and other services offered if applicable.

 - I know I am done when I enter the website and can easily see all information on the services offered.

 **Evidence:** When entering the site, users can see all services offered quickly and easy.
-If on another page such as the gallery page, there is a link to the services on the nav bar
+If on another page such as the gallery page, there is a link to the services on the nav bar.
 ![Services](assets/readmeimages/User-Exerience-2-Services.jpg)

 3. As a first time user, I want to be able to get in touch with Happy Hounds easily with no hindrance.

 - I know I am done when I have entered my contact information and Happy Hounds have contacted me.

 **Evidence:** When entering the site, users can press the nav bar link to the contact section.
-This brings them to the contact form, which they can fill out with their contact information for someone to get in touch
+This brings them to the contact form, which they can fill out with their contact information for someone to get in touch.
 ![Contact Page](assets/readmeimages/User-Exerience-3-Contact.jpg)

 4. As a first time user, I want to be able to see useful videos regarding dog walking to better help my understanding.

 - I know I am done once I have viewed the useful videos.

 **Evidence:** When entering the site, users can scroll down on the homepage to view all useful videos.
-There is a helpful heading which also indicates where the videos are located and both videos are fully controllable
+There is a helpful heading which also indicates where the videos are located and both videos are fully controllable.
 ![Useful Videos](assets/readmeimages/User-Exerience-4-Videos.jpg)

 5. As a first time user, I want to know about any recommended dog walking products which can help me and my furry friend.

 - I know I am done when I have viewed / or purchased the recommended products.

 **Evidence:** When a user enters the site, they can scroll down on the homepage to view all recommended products.
-All products are linked to their companies websites and open in a new tab
+All products are linked to their companies websites and open in a new tab.
 ![Products](assets/readmeimages/User-Exerience-5-Products.jpg)

 6. As a first time user, I want to be able to look at the gallery page and see all the happy dogs being walked.

 - I know I am done when I have viewed the gallery page.

 **Evidence:** When entering the site, users can use the nav bar to navigate to the gallery page.
-Here, all photos are on display for the users
+Here, all photos are on display for the users.
 ![Gallery](assets/readmeimages/Gallery-Page.jpg)

 ### Returning User Goals